espegun/good-dev-practice/how_to_make/README.md

 All variables are strings.

+If a `make something` command doesn't work, try to run commands in the terminal and recreate it there.

 ## Useful commands
 `target : prerequisites`  # There may be (typically) one or more targets, none or more prereq files, separated by space.
 `<TAB> command`